-Carry over Penalty.
-An athlete/extracurricular activity participant must complete the entire season/activity periods in which there is a penalty assessed in order to complete his or her suspension.
+Carry over Penalty Any student-athlete must complete the entire season/activity periods in which there is a penalty assessed in order to complete his or her suspension.
 Example: A fall athlete gets caught for drinking in January.
-The athlete decides to go out for a spring sport to serve the 33% penalty.
+The athlete decides to go out for a spring sport to serve the penalty.
 After 5 contests the athlete quits the team.
 It would not count for completion of the penalty.

-Penalty Assessment.
-The method used to determine the number of games for a suspension will be varsity total games allowed for a sport.
+Penalty Assessment The method used to determine the number of games for a suspension will be varsity total games allowed for a sport.
 Varsity scrimmages will be counted.
-Penalty will use scheduled games whether played or canceled and any calculated suspension of .5 contests or more will be rounded up.
+Penalty will use scheduled games whether played or cancelled and will be rounded down to the nearest whole number.

-Practice/Travel While Suspended.
-Individual coaches and sponsors will determine whether an athlete/participant is allowed to practice and travel (no overnight) with team/group during a suspension.
+Practice/Travel While Suspended Individual coaches and sponsors will determine whether an athlete/participant is allowed to practice and travel with team/group during a suspension.

-Parent Assistance.
-Any parent seeking help or assistance involving his/her child's use of drugs, alcohol, or tobacco, prior to a report or investigation by the school or any involvement with law enforcement, should contact school administration.
+Parent Assistance Any parent seeking help or assistance involving his/her child's use of drugs, alcohol, or tobacco, prior to a report or investigation by the school or any involvement with law enforcement, should contact school administration.
 As a result, the athlete/participant will receive a lesser consequence than what is outlined above.
-This consequence may include an athletic/ participation suspension, drug counseling, and random drug testing.
+This consequence may include an athletic/participation suspension, drug counseling, and random drug testing.
 In the case of an athlete, the athletic director and principal will determine the severity of the consequence.
-In the case of an extracurricular activity participant, the principal will determine the severity of the consequence.